ShabuShabu/Harness/README.md

 ## Security

 If you discover any security related issues, please email boris@shabushabu.eu instead of using the issue tracker.

+## :bangbang: Caveats

+Harness is still young and while it is tested, there will probs be bugs.
+I will try to iron them out as I find them, but until there's a v1 release, expect things to go :boom:.

 ## Credits